Neshaminy High School: History

-Before the 1950s, most of lower Bucks County, Pennsylvania was rural farmland.
+20th century

 In 1922, Langhorne Borough and Middletown Township signed an agreement to create Langhorne-Middletown High School at the corner of Cherry Street and Maple Avenue.
 By 1946, Langhorne Manor, Penndel, Hulmeville, and Lower Southampton agreed to participate in the expansion of Langhorne-Middletown High School.
 However, their plan changed when William J. Levitt announced his plan to establish Levittown, one of America's first planned communities, partially located in Middletown Township.
-Because of Levittown and other new housing developments, the district needed a new high school.
+The creation of Levittown and other new housing developments lead to the district needing a new high school.
 Neshaminy High School opened in 1953, covering grades 7 through 12.

+Prior to the 1950s, most of lower Bucks County, Pennsylvania was rural farmland.

-In the early 1970s the population went up to 3,500.
+In the early 1970s, the population rose to 3,500.
 As the district continued its rapid expansion in the 1960s, Neshaminy High School underwent multiple expansions.
 However, the community eventually decided that it needed a second high school.

 In 1975, Neshaminy-Maple Point High School opened in the district's northern end; the existing Neshaminy High School became Neshaminy-Langhorne High School.
 Shortly after its opening, the community saw a rapid population decline, leading to the closure of Neshaminy-Maple Point only eight years after it opened.
 Once again, the entire district attended a single Neshaminy Senior High School for grades 10 through 12.
 The name of Neshaminy High had reverted from Neshaminy-Langhorne High School.
 The former Neshaminy-Maple Point High School reopened in 1993 as Maple Point Middle School and included grade 9.

+21st century

 In 2003, the Neshaminy School Board proposed demolishing the current school building and constructing a new facility on the same school grounds.
 This plan was priced at $100 million and required an $85 million tax-funded bond.
 In April 2004, residents voted against the new building referendum due to its cost.

 As an alternative plan, the school board decided to demolish sections of the school and rebuild them as the school year proceeded.
 This major renovation project was estimated to cost $72 million and would replace 95% of classroom facilities.
-The existing auditorium, gym, cafeteria, and library were not replaced because they had significant renovations as recently as 1995.
+Because of recent renovations as recently as 1995, the existing auditorium, gym, cafeteria, and library were not replaced.
 When construction finished in September 2009, the school welcomed ninth graders back for the first time in three decades.

 Campus

 Neshaminy High School consists of a main building with a central hallway and branching hallways organized by department.
-There are two gymnasiums, one at the front of the school and one at the back.
+There are two gymnasiums, Gym One and Gym Three.
 The school also has two theaters.
 The larger Theodore Kloos Auditorium is in the front of the main building and is used by the school's music department for the annual musical, and outside groups for performances.
 The school's drama department uses the smaller, black box theater.

-As of 1982 its capacity was 2,500.
+As of 1982, its capacity was 2,500.